 However, this isn’t necessarily the case with running shoes.
 If your footwear is the ideal size, you should be able to slide them on and off without undoing the laces.

 If you can’t do this, you’re either tightening your laces too much or wearing ill-fitting footwear.
-Thankfully, you don’t have to throw out your favourite pairs of shoes; we offer reliable shoe stretching services that can help you get the optimal fit

 Your Toes Touch the Inside of Your Sneaker

 Are your feet swollen and sore after a long day of work?
 This may be because your toes are touching the inside layer of your sneakers.
+If so, then your shoes are too short.

 Your Heel Moves Around While Walking